Psychodynamic Psychology

 Our thought processes and responses in treatment may be explored first.
 Then, connections will be made regarding which events or experiences affected which areas of our brain and in what manner they caused challenges for us.

 Our behaviors and responses to specific events in our present lives may have deep roots in the unconscious and subconscious mind.
-Our therapist may bring our attention to how our past issues have affected our current mental and emotional development.
+A therapist may bring our attention to how our past challenges have affected our current mental and emotional development.
 In this branch of psychology, human behavior is considered in the context of early childhood development and childhood experiences.
 Some individuals may have developed defense mechanisms at a subconscious level.

 Then, we may begin to work together to create a plan of action for alleviating these miswirings within the psyche and work towards coping with past trauma, as well as developing psychological maturity for a better future prognosis.